NormanDunbar/ArchiveExtractor/README.rst

 Numbers are stored in 8 bytes, I have no idea which actual format this is, yet, it could be IEEE, it could be some variant of the QL's internal format, or it could be something else.
 I'm still working on this part of the file.

 Strings are store as a single byte, limiting string data to a maximum of 255 bytes, followed by the bytes of the string itself.
 Empty fields are indicated by a single byte of zero.
 There are no apparent padding bytes to make sure that the strings are an even length.

+After all the string fields there is a two byte, usually both CHR$(0), record separator.

 Index Table